A woman hugging her child

 Help!
 How can I prevent my anxiety hurting my child?

-So how do I do that?
+How do I do that?

 Learn how to self soothe – challenge your pessimistic thinking.
 Ask yourself if there is any real basis to your fears.
 And if ‘the worst’ happens, what could you do about it?
 Would it really be so bad?

-Key Messages for parents
+Key messages for parents

 Take a curious, rather than emotional approach when asking your child about what frightens them and why.